 My current practice is to soak chia seeds, quick oats, and raisins for about 15 minutes while I’m getting ready in the morning.
-Then I lightly grind sunflower seeds, flax seeds, and pumpkin seeds in a dedicated coffee grinder that only grinds seeds.
-I grind them fresh every morning because seeds go stale quickly after they are ground up and their oils begin to oxidize whereas whole seeds are naturally designed to last for years.
+Then I very slightly grind sunflower seeds, flax seeds, and pumpkin seeds in a dedicated coffee grinder that only grinds seeds.
+I grind them fresh every morning because seeds go stale quickly after they are ground up and their oils begin to oxidize whereas whole raw seeds are living creatures that are designed by nature to last for years.
 I prefer to only partially grind the seeds because I prefer to keep the texture of small pieces of seeds that are a bit chewy.
 Over-grinding creates a powder which gets a bit gooey after dissolving in milk.
 For the same reason, I don’t soak ground flax seeds because they develop texture that becomes too gummy for my tastes, but I like the texture of soaked chia seeds.
 Hemp seeds are too soft to need grinding and they taste best without soaking.
 Almond slivers and crushed walnuts are good no matter how you add them.

 Fruit can be added at any time.
 This is about what my current breakfast would look like if I didn’t grind up my seeds before pouring them on top of my oats: